vsrinivas/fuchsia/examples/guides/how_to_write_a_module_cc.md

 ```

 `ModuleDriver` is a helper class that manages the `Module`'s lifecyle.
 Here it is
-given a newly created `ApplicationContext` and a callback that will be executed
+given a newly created `StartupContext` and a callback that will be executed
 when the `Module` exits. `ModuleDriver` requires `SimpleModule` to implement the
 constructor shown above, as well as a `Terminate`: